JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 ## Exercise 1 - Create a new presentation based on a Word document

 1. Open the desktop version of PowerPoint and click on the second choice, **Blank Presentation**.
 For the purposes of this exercise, please **do not** choose the option to "Create with Copilot".
-1. Once a blank presentation renders, click on the **Copilot** icon and select:
+2. Once a blank presentation renders, click on the **Copilot** icon and select:

 ![new](https://github.com/JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/blob/master/Instructions/Labs/Media/Create%20a%20new%20presentation%20from%20file.png)

-1. From within the Copilot chat window enter the following prompt, noting you may have to remove a backslash:
+3. From within the Copilot chat window enter the following prompt, noting you may have to remove a backslash:
     *Create a presentation about Contoso's Chai Tea based on*

-1. Next, In the prompt dialog box, enter a forward slash (/) followed by the name of the file **(Promotion Plan for Chai Tea in Latin America.docx)** and press the right-arrow.
+4. Next, In the prompt dialog box, enter a forward slash (/) followed by the name of the file **(Promotion Plan for Chai Tea in Latin America.docx)** and press the right-arrow.
 If the file doesn't populate in the MRU or Most Recently Used list, select the Upload button then **Attach Cloud Files**.
 Navigate to **My files** and select the document from your OneDrive folder.
 Once all steps are completed, click the right arrow.

 ![arrow](https://github.com/JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/blob/master/Instructions/Labs/Media/PPT-right%20arrow.png)

-1. Copilot displays a presentation outline showing the potential slides and bulleted points to be included on each slide.
-Review the suggested content and click on **Generate Slides** in the lower left hand corner.
+5. After a few moments, Copilot displays a presentation outline showing the potential slides and bulleted points to be included on each slide.
+Review the suggested content and click on **Generate Slides** in the lower right hand corner.
 After a few moments, Copilot generates slides and content.
 Click **Keep it** to retain the presentation.

-1. While this is a great start, you want to personalize the presentation a bit more for your delivery.
+6. While this is a great start, you want to personalize the presentation a bit more for your delivery.
 Let's see how to improve the content.

 ## Exercise 2 - Ask Copilot to help you create an icebreaker slide
 Copilot can help generate an idea and then a slide for a fun icebreaker to keep our audience occupied while others join.